Join the JPE Team

 They are a Ph.D. (or international equivalent) in their area(s) of expertise, are currently either an independent scholar, postdoctoral researcher, assistant professor, associate professor, professors, or hold an internationally equivalent position with an accredited institution of higher education, and are actively pursuing research in the area of philosophy of emotion;

-They will have no conflict of interest between their responsibility toward the JPE and any other relevant activity or responsibility;
+They have no conflict of interest between their responsibility toward the JPE and any other relevant activity or responsibility;

 They will be responsible for upholding the JPE’s value and mission, including maintaining the quality of its publications;